jayehwhyehentee/flink-bigquery-connector/README.md

 It offers an intuitive hands-on application with elaborate guidance to test out the connector and its various configurations.

+## Unsupported Features

+The connector currently does not offer the following features:

+* Unbounded source
+* Update or delete in sink
+* Explicit connector artifact for non 1.17 Flink versions
+* Dead letter queue

 ## FAQ